Keith-S-Thompson/the-flat-trantor-society/NNN-c-standard-quibbles.md

 does not, which implies that the two forms are *not* equivalent.

+I wonder whether those who argue that `int main()` is valid because it's "equivalent" to `int main(void)` would make the same argument for:

+    int main(argc, argv)
+    int argc;
+    char *argv[];
+    {
+        /* ... */
+    }

 On the other hand, as long as non-prototype function declarations and definitions are part of the standard, `int main() { /* ... */ }` probably *should* be valid.
-The entire point of continuing to support such definitions and declarations is to avoid breaking pre-ANSI code, written before prototypes were added to the language.
+The entire point of continuing to support such definitions and declarations is to avoid breaking pre-ANSI code, written before prototypes were added to the language (it's not as if non-prototype declarations are useful other than for backward compatibility).
 If `int main()` is invalid, then *no* pre-ANSI program is a valid C90, C99, or C11 program, which was surely not the intent.

 ### What is an expression?